 At Bothwell Primary School, teachers assess and mark pupils' progress continually as part of daily learning and teaching in order to identify appropriate next steps in each child's learning.
-This assessment is carried out regularly in a number of ways e.g.
+We want to share with you on how your child's learning is progressing.
+We do this through:

-- through observation
+- observation

 - discussion

 - photographs

 - written responses, reports, check-ups, jotters and meetings with the Senior Leadership Team to discuss pupils' progress

 - · children's own self and peer assessment

-- pupils' profiles
+- · pupils' profiles

 - pupil plans

 - recording by film

+- "snapshots" of your child's current work, shared each term